Bert Roth

 Herbert Otto Roth (7 December 1917 – 27 May 1994) was a notable New Zealand socialist, labourer, librarian and historian.
 He was born in Vienna, Austria in 1917.
 In Austria, he was known as "Otti" but in New Zealand he was known as "Bert".

 Roth was the leader of the Red Falcons in Austria.
-He fled from thereto avoid conscription after having sworn an allegiance to Adolf Hitler.
+He fled from there to avoid conscription after having sworn an allegiance to Adolf Hitler.
 He then lived in Grenoble, where he was later imprisoned as an enemy alien.
 His mother managed to organise a permit for him to emigrate to New Zealand, and he arrived in Wellington in April 1940.
 He immediately became politically active in left-wing circles, but was forbidden by the Department of Justice to take on official positions, as he was classed as an enemy alien.
 Roth applied for naturalisation in 1944, and was granted citizenship in March 1946.